 4.3 Trends in public and private spending on health

 Health financing reform led to a significant increase in real terms in public spending on health.
 Public spending on health per person rose dramatically from 86 GEL in 2013 to 286 GEL in 2016 (Fig. 12).
 Despite this significant increase, the public share of current spending on health remains low in comparison to other countries in the WHO European region.
-As reforms removed financial barriers to access, use of health services – and exposure to out-of-pocket payments – grew.
+As reforms reduced financial barriers to access, use of health services – and exposure to out-of-pocket payments – grew.
 Medical inflation may also have played a role (Table 7).
-As a result, although the out-of-pocket payment share of current spending on health has fallen since 2011, it is still very high in comparison to other countries (Fig. 13).
+As a result, although the out-of-pocket payment share of current spending on health has fallen since 2011, it is still very high in comparison to European Region average (Fig. 13).

 Fig. 12 Health spending per person by financing scheme